ministryofjustice/security-guidance/docs/remote-working.md

 -   Think about whether an unauthorised person, such as a family member, might see the information you are working with.

--   Don’t write down passwords.
+-   Don't write down passwords.
 Use a password manager.

 ## Contacts for getting help